Lima Memorial Health System Logo

 Symptoms

 The arthritis may be mild and involve only a few joints.
 The joints at the end of the fingers or toes may be more affected.
-Psoriatic arthritis is most often uneven, causing arthritis only on one side of the body.
+Psoriatic arthritis most often causes arthritis only on one side of the body.

 In some people, the disease may be severe and affect many joints, including the spine.
 Symptoms in the spine include stiffness and pain.
 They most often occur in the lower spine and sacrum.